Meet the Be Well Team!

 Licenses: MA (AK)

-Specialties: Perinatal Mental Health, Pregnancy & Infant Loss, Relationships, Anxiety, Depression, ADHD & Autism in Adults
+Specialties: EMDR trained, Perinatal Mental Health, Pregnancy & Infant Loss, Relationships, Anxiety, Depression, ADHD & Autism in Adults

 -